IBM App Connect components and resources

 • A three-pack of connectors entitles you to use that number of connectors across all instances of App Connect Enterprise as a Service.

 If you provision separate service instances under your subscription to represent different environments or geographical regions, the premium asset pack is available to all instances.
-For example, if you purchase a three-pack of premium connectors, then deploy a flow that includes only Salesforce connectors to all three environments, you are using one connector from your entitlement of three.
+For example, if you purchase a three-pack of premium connectors and deploy a flow that includes only Salesforce connectors to all three environments, you're using one connector from your entitlement of three.

 The diagram shows that a 3-pack of connectors can be used across 3 instances in your subscription.